 In 2021 two special-purpose vessels, Relume and Pioneer scanned a vast area of the North Sea to provide accurate imaging of the seabed – and what lies beneath it.
 The seabed under the future energy island and a series of new offshore wind turbines was mapped.

 Imagine mowing the grass of a giant field using an ordinary lawn mower.
 Back and forth, back and forth, back and forth in long straight lines until you have mowed the entire field.

 Using the same procedure, two vessels are currently scanning some 1,050 square kilometres of the North Sea seabed – an area about twice the size of the island of Bornholm – 80 kilometres off the coast.

-The vessels are not just measuring the depth of the sea; they are scanning the subsoil down to 100 metres below the seabed.
+The vessels was not just measuring the depth of the sea; they where scanning the subsoil down to 100 metres below the seabed.
 The purpose is to obtain accurate data about the soil layers.
 This will give potential tenderers for the contract to install the offshore wind turbines that will surround the future energy island the best impression of what awaits them.